slin63/chronicpizza/content/posts/successful-journaling.md

 {{% focusText %}} It mirrors life far better than any all-in journal could.{{% /focusText %}}

+What I'm saying isn't anything that's too surprising: when journaling is very easy you will end up doing it more.

 ## Takeaways

 Don't listen to what anybody says.
 Except for me.
+Listen to me.
 Let a journal be a totally free thing, and avoid consistency, verbosity, and structure where possible.
 Take from my structure, or make something totally your own.
 I don't care!
 Just journal.
 Or don't!

 ---